kanecta/kanecta-documentation/README.md

 ## Quick Start

-- Documentation is build using Asciidoctor.
-Asciidoctor must be installed to build docs.
+- Requires Linux/Bash with and [Asciidoctor](https://asciidoctor.org/) installed.
-- To build `./build.sh`, output in `./dist` directory, index page is `index.html`.
+- To build run the `./build.sh` script.
+Output in `./dist` directory, index page is `index.html`.
-- To deploy `./deploy.sh`, output at https://kanecta.org/docs
+- To deploy run the `./deploy.sh` script.
+Output at https://kanecta.org/docs